 But how do you notice when they’re old?
-Signs of old veneers vary and come in different forms.
+Of course, there are some signs that you can spot.
+Signs of old veneers vary and come in different forms and making it easier for you to recognize how do veneers look.
 From a change in shape and color to stains, cracks, and breaks.

-- Are there gaps between your gums and your veneers?
+- Gaps between gums and veneers

 Now, let’s analyze one by one these questions!

 Do your porcelain veneers look dull and not as shiny as the time when you first got them?
 Perhaps the porcelain shells have lost their light-reflecting qualities.
 If you notice your smile is not as bright you shouldn’t worry.
 This is not an urgent matter but definitely a sign of wear and a sign your veneers are getting old.
-Also, they may look slightly opaque or with stratches.
+Also, they may look slightly opaque or with scratches.